 Hot weather sucks out the moisture from your skin, leaving your body parched, dry and itchy.
 Along with proper water intake, feed your skin with a moisturizer that is made especially for safe skincare during pregnancy.
 Our favorite times to apply a moisturizer is after a shower (while skin is still slightly damp), and right before bed.

-If you have normal skin, go for a lightweight body oil like The Spoiled Mama's Bump Gloss.
-The pregnancy stretch mark oil consists of more than 10 cold-pressed oils and is lightly scented with relaxing lavender.
+If you have normal skin, go for a lightweight pregnancy oil like The Spoiled Mama's Bump Gloss.
+This pregnancy stretch mark oil consists of more than 10 cold-pressed oils and is lightly scented with relaxing lavender.
 For dry skin, opt for a heavier formula, like The Spoiled Mama's Tummy Butter for Stretch Marks.
 Made from a nourishing cocoa and shea butter base, this belly butter helps add elasticity and bounce to your dry summer skin.